 Financial promotions using new media

-This guide is based on UK law and was last updated on 15th June 2010.
+This guide is based on UK law and was last updated in August 2012.

 Firms using new media channels such as Twitter and Facebook to advertise financial services and products still need to abide by the rules on financial promotions, the Financial Services Authority (FSA) has warned.